Godsmith/trainfinity3/README.md

 - different production rate for different goods
 - temporary subsidies
 - different production rates for different individual industries
-- cities consume only OTHER cities' mail, and mail is priced accordingly
+- cities consume only OTHER cities' mail, and mail is priced accordingly (today always
-- train should mark the tile it wants to go to when it cannot find path
-  - either when you select the train, or it can create a red line to the taget
+  $1)
 - change graphics for end of platform, so it can't look like two stations are one large platform
 - heavier trains should have slower acceleration
 - change train paths when changing length of starting or ending station

+#### Mobile version

+- Support two-finger panning and zooming

+#### HTML version

+- Unicode emojis do not work

 ### Issues

+- Track pricing is unpredictable and not refunded.
 - When two stations are four tiles apart on the same rail, increasing the platform length to 5 removes the platform for one of the stations
 - Sometimes the initial map is created without any iron ore, for example
 - Test the case where removal of a bit of train track makes two stations become one
 - If there are multiple stations accepting the same thing adjacent to a platform, the train will be paid twice
-- Mail is always worth $1; not worth transporting
 - Music does not loop seamlessly
 - When an industry is selected and a new chunk is bought, any changed prices will not be reflected in the description label until industry is reselected